 For example, if you are based in Singapore and wish to download games from the Japanese store.
-Simply, connect to a Japanese VPN server and register an account from a Japanese IP address.
-You can create as many accounts as you want on the Nintendo Switch using VPN IP addresses for different regions and it will not impact which games or how many games you can install on the hybrid console.
+Simply, connect to a Japanese cheap VPN server and register an account from a Japanese IP address.
+You can create as many accounts as you want on the Nintendo Switch using Best VPN IP addresses for different regions and it will not impact which games or how many games you can install on the hybrid console.

 - $10.95$2.49Per Month